MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03_Automate_deployment_by_using_ACSS.md

     }
     ```

-1. Run the following command at the PowerShell prompt, to delete all Azure virtual machines deployed in this lab:
+1. Run the following command at the PowerShell prompt, to delete all Azure Virtual Machines deployed in this lab:

     ```powershell
     foreach ($vm in $vms) {